pigoz/mplayer2/DOCS/man/en/mplayer.rst

 --dumpvideo
     Dump raw compressed video stream to ``./stream.dump`` (not very usable).
     If you give more than one of ``--dumpaudio``, ``--dumpvideo``, ``--dumpstream`` on the command line only the last one will work.

 --dvbin=<options>
     Pass the following parameters to the DVB input module, in order to override the default ones:

     :card=<1-4>:      Specifies using card number 1-4 (default: 1).
     :file=<filename>: Instructs MPlayer to read the channels list from
                       <filename>.
 Default is
-                      ``~/.mplayer/channels.conf.{sat,ter,cbl,atsc}`` (based on
+                      ``~/.mplayer/channels.conf.{sat,ter,cbl,atsc}`` (based
-                      your card type) or ``~/.mplayer/channels.conf`` as a last resort.
+                      on your card type) or ``~/.mplayer/channels.conf`` as a last resort.
     :timeout=<1-30>:  Maximum number of seconds to wait when trying to tune a frequency before giving up (default: 30).

---dvd-device=<path to device>
+--dvd-device=<path>
     Specify the DVD device or .iso filename (default: ``/dev/dvd``).
 You can also specify a directory that contains files previously copied directly from a DVD (with e.g. vobcopy).

---dvd-speed=<factor or speed in KB/s>
+--dvd-speed=<speed>
     Try to limit DVD speed (default: 0, no change).
-DVD base speed is about 1350KB/s, so a 8x drive can read at speeds up to 10800KB/s.
-Slower speeds make the drive more quiet, for watching DVDs 2700KB/s should be quiet and fast enough.
+DVD base speed is 1385 kB/s, so a 8x drive can read at speeds up to 11080 kB/s.
+Slower speeds make the drive more quiet.
+For watching DVDs 2700 kB/s should be quiet and fast enough.
 MPlayer resets the speed to the drive default value on close.
-    Values less than 100 mean multiples of 1350KB/s, i.e. ``--dvd-speed=8``
+    Values of at least 100 mean speed in kB/s.
+Values less than 100 mean multiples of 1385 kB/s, i.e. ``--dvd-speed=8`` selects 11080 kB/s.
-    selects 10800KB/s.

     *NOTE*: You need write access to the DVD device to change the speed.

---dvdangle=<angle ID>
+--dvdangle=<ID>
     Some DVD discs contain scenes that can be viewed from multiple angles.
     Here you can tell MPlayer which angles to use (default: 1).